Last Updated on July 2, 2026 by Daniel Globe

 How Do Bags and the Southwest App Help?

-Once you’ve got your boarding plan set, the Southwest app helps you keep the rest of the trip organized.
-You can check in, add checked bags, and manage your boarding pass without standing in long airport lines.
+Once your seat and boarding pass are set, the Southwest app helps you manage the rest of the trip.
+You can check in, add checked bags, and manage your boarding pass without standing in long airport lines, and the app offers digital bag tracking so you can see your bag’s status along the way.

-You’ll also get flight notifications, including updates tied to baggage handling, so you can respond fast if plans change.
+You’ll also get flight notifications, including updates tied to baggage handling, so you can respond quickly if plans change.

 - Track your bags in real time